Fitbit smartwatches can now take calls and use Google Assistant

 - Alexa will now speak responses back to you.
 Previously, Alexa would just display responses on the screen.

-The update will start rolling out in the US starting Thursday, Nov.
-19. Unfortunately, older Fitbit models such as the Versa 2 and Ionic won't receive the OS 5.1 update.
+The update started rolling out in the US last week.
+Unfortunately, older Fitbit models such as the Versa 2 and Ionic won't receive the OS 5.1 update.

 Being able to take quick calls on your wrist and respond to messages with your voice makes the newer Fitbits more competitive with the likes of the Apple Watch Series 6, Apple Watch SE and Galaxy Watch 3.
 We'll be updating our review of the Fitbit Sense once we've had a chance to test out the new features.

-Discuss: Fitbit's OS update brings new features to the Sense and Versa 3
+Discuss: All the new Fitbit features coming to the Sense and Versa 3 in the latest OS update

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.